eecs394-fall15/plan_It/README.md

 #HOLIDAY PLANIT

 ##DESCRIPTION
-Holiday PlanIt is an app that helps a traveler to get suggestions and tips for his travel plans from locals in the area or other users who are in the Holiday PlanIt app community.
+Holiday PlanIt is a hybrid mobile app that helps a traveler to get suggestions and tips for his travel plans from locals in the area or other users who are in the Holiday PlanIt app community.
 The traveler can then customize his itinerary by picking from the suggestions and tips and choosing the suggestion he likes the most.

 ##SYSTEM REQUIREMENTS